(a)

 (3) Failed to meet generally accepted standards of fiscal management.

-(d) If the authorizer revokes a charter agreement, then the authorizer shall clearly state in writing the reasons for the revocation.
+(f) If the authorizer revokes a charter agreement, then the authorizer shall clearly state in writing the reasons for the revocation.

-(e) No later than ten (10) days after an authorizer adopts a resolution to revoke a charter agreement, the authorizer shall report the authorizer’s decision to the department of education and shall provide a copy of the resolution that sets forth the authorizer’s decision and the reasons for the decision.
+(g) No later than ten (10) days after an authorizer adopts a resolution to revoke a charter agreement, the authorizer shall report the authorizer’s decision to the department of education and shall provide a copy of the resolution that sets forth the authorizer’s decision and the reasons for the decision.

-(1) Beginning immediately upon the repeal of subsection (f), a decision to revoke a charter agreement may be appealed to the commission no later than ten (10) days after the date of the decision, except for revocations based on the violations specified in subsection (a).
+(1) A decision to revoke a charter agreement may be appealed to the commission no later than ten (10) days after the date of the decision, except for revocations based on the violations specified in subsection (a).
 No later than sixty (60) days after the commission receives a notice of appeal and after the commission provides reasonable public notice, the commission shall hold an open meeting in the LEA in which the public charter school has been operating to conduct a de novo on the record review of the local board of education’s decision.
 In order to overturn a local board of education’s decision to revoke a charter agreement, the commission must find that the decision was contrary to this section.
 If the commission overturns the local board of education’s decision to revoke a charter agreement, then the commission shall remand the decision to the local board of education and the local board of education shall remain the authorizer.
 The commission’s decision is final and is not subject to appeal.